matblair/SWEN30006-2015-SEM1/workshops/2 - rails/Ruby on Rails.md

   message: "Post is incorrectly formatted!" }
 end
 ```
 Now if we were to try and save this post, it would fail, citing the message we provided.
-There are quite a few more methods that allow you to control how validation works, to learn more about these please visit [here](http://guides.rubyonrails.org/v3.2.13/active_record_validations_callbacks.html).
+There are quite a few more methods that allow you to control how validation works, to learn more about these please visit here: (http://guides.rubyonrails.org/v3.2.13/active_record_validations_callbacks.html).

 #### Exercise Three - Core